 The Board shall, having considered the recommendation of the Governance and Nominating Committee, appoint the members of the Committee and the Chair of the Committee annually following the meeting of the shareholders at which Directors are elected each year.
 Each successor to the Chair shall be designated by the Board, having considered the recommendation of the Governance and Nominating Committee, at least three months prior to the anticipated date of retirement of the Chair.
-The Board may appoint a member to fill a vacancy which occurs in the Committee between annual elections of Directors.
+The Board may appoint a member to fill a vacancy which occurs in the Committee between annual elections of Directors and increase the number of Committee members as it determines appropriate.
 If a member of the Committee becomes "affiliated" with the Bank for the purposes of the Bank Act (Canada), the member may continue as a member of the Committee with the approval of the Governance and Nominating Committee, in consultation with the General Counsel.
 Any member of the Committee may be removed or replaced at any time by the Board.